dyne/Zenroom/README.md

 ## Crypto functionalities

-This interpreter includes statically the following cryptographic primitives, extracted from the NaCl library and included via the luazen implementation:
+This interpreter includes statically the following cryptographic primitives:

-- Authenticated encryption with Chacha20 stream encryption (more precisely Xchacha20, ie. Chacha with a 24-byte nonce) and Poly1305 MAC,
-- Curve25519-based key exchange and public key encryption,
+- **Norx** authenticated encryption with additional data (AEAD) - this is the default 64-4-1 variant (256-bit key and nonce, 4 rounds)
-- Blake2b hash function,
+- **Blake2b** cryptographic hash function
-- Ed25519-based signature function using Blake2b hash instead of sha512,
-- Argon2i, a modern key derivation function based on Blake2b.
+- **Argon2i**, a modern key derivation function based on Blake2.
 Like scrypt, it is designed to be expensive in both CPU and memory.
+- **Curve25519**-based key exchange and public key encryption,
+- **Ed25519**-based signature function using Blake2b hash instead of sha512,

+Legacy cryptographic functions include **md5**, and **rc4**.

+Endoding and decoding functions are provided for **base64** and **base58** (for base58, the BitCoin encoding alphabet is used).

+Compression functions based on **BriefLZ** are also included.

 ## Acknowledgements